 Membership in the Bearkat Marching Band is open to all students enrolled at Sam Houston State University.
 Non-majors are welcome and encouraged to join.
-Music Education majors are required to have three semesters of marching band completed before graduation.
-All other music majors (music performance, music therapy, theory/composition, etc.) are required to complete 2 semesters of marching band prior to graduation.
+Woodwind, Brass and Percussion Music Education majors are required to have three semesters of marching band completed before graduation.
+Woodwind, Brass, and Percussion music majors with other concentrations (music performance, music therapy, theory/composition, etc.) make take marching band for large ensemble credit.

 The minimum requirement for membership in the Bearkat Marching Band is two years prior marching experience (high school marching band, college marching band, or drum & bugle corps).
 Exceptions are considered on a case-by-case basis.